 The Plugin API

-The plugin system consists of four major components:
+The plugin system consists of 4 major components.

-Plugin Types: Plugins that perform similar functionality are of the same plugin type.
+Plugins that perform similar functionality are of the same plugin type.
 All blocks, for example, are plugins of the block plugin type.
-When creating a plugin the interface it will implement, the mechanisms used for discovery and instantiation, and how the plugin is used by the application are all relative to the plugin type.
+When creating a plugin, information about which interface to implement, the mechanisms used for discovery and instantiation, and how the plugin is used by the application are provided by the plugin type.
 Read more about plugin types.

-Plugin Discovery: The process of locating the definition of, and meta-data for, all plugins of a given type.
+The process of locating the definition of, and metadata for, all plugins of a given type.
 When creating a new plugin type you'll need to define the discovery mechanism.
 When implementing a plugin you'll need to know which discovery mechanism it's using so you know how to ensure your plugin can be discovered.
 Learn more about plugin discovery.

-Plugin Factory: Responsible for instantiating a specific plugin(s) and returning a usable instance to the code making use of the provided functionality.
-You'll need to know about plugin factories when defining a new plugin type, and it's helpful to understand how they work but not essential when implementing a plugin.
+Responsible for instantiating a specific plugin(s) and returning a usable instance to the code making use of the provided functionality.
+You'll need to know about plugin factories when defining a new plugin type.
+When implementing a plugin, it's helpful--but not essential--to understand how a plugin factory works.
 Learn more about plugin instantiation.

 There are several things a module developer may need to do with plugins: